 There is an advantageous electricity buy-back programme in Darwin, where the average roof gets almost six hours of peak sun a day.

-Our expertise is in domestic roofing as well as large-scale industrial and commercial roofing.
+Our expertise is in large-scale industrial and commercial roofing.
 We specialise in factories, multi-storey unit complexes, schools and mine sites.
 Australis Roofing understands the importance of your roof.
 Contact us today for a quote.